Trunkis/Zombit-Crater-LEB/README.md

 # Zombit Crater
-## At the top of a random summit crater somewhere in the Adford world.
-The undead rises rarley at night but when it's deadly when it does.
+## At a random summit crater in Adford.
+The mysterious undead rises to claim its next victims.

 # MAP INSPIRATION
 ### This map was inspired by my other map I made for my Zombie Survival 1 minigame on bedrock edition.
 This is a new original map thats better in every way compared to the Zombie Maze map.